linuswsnr/2ndFendtAIChallenge/README.md

 ## 🔍 Key aspects of the solution

 - **YOLOv11**: The latest YOLO version (YOLOv11) was used for object detection
-- **Data Cleaning**: Around 25 diverse and potentially misleading test images were removed from the dataset
+- **Data Preprocessing**: Around 25 diverse and potentially misleading test images were removed from the dataset to test the model
 - **Augmentation Testing**: Various augmentation methods were applied and compared, including Albumentations, YOLO's built-in augmentation, and a combination of both
 - **Image Resolution**: Training was conducted with relatively high-resolution images, which increased inference time (~1s) but improved detection accuracy
 - **Model Selection**: Final model was chosen based on performance metrics and visual validation of predictions
-- **Data Preprocessing**: Selecting and augmenting images for training and validation
-- **Team Collaboration**: GitHub-based development workflow in a student team

 ## 💡 What I learned

 - Deepened my understanding of computer vision and convolutional neural networks (CNNs)
 - Gained experience in dataset handling and preprocessing techniques
 - Learned how to evaluate model performance in a meaningful way
-- Improved collaboration in a Git-based team project
 - Understood challenges specific to AI in agriculture (e.g., lighting conditions, plant variability, limited data)

-## 🛠 Tech stack

-- Python
-- YOLOv11
-- OpenCV
-- Albumentations
-- TensorFlow / Keras
-- NumPy, Matplotlib, Pandas

 ## 📁 Structure

+- **YOLO\YoloSugarbeetDetector.ipynb**: build data struktur which is mandatory for yolo, train model, apply model
+- **YOLO_kFoldCrossValidation\YoloSugarbeetDetectorWithCrossValidation.ipynb**: same as YoloSugarbeetDetector.ipynb but with k-fold cross validation
+- **evaluation.py**: evaluate the model (provided by fendt)
+- **inference.py**: apply the model (provided by fendt)